This Is The Diet To Fix Your Gut, Study Says

 This isn't the first time fasting has been in the spotlight.
 Intermittent fasting took over the wellness world with a laundry list of benefits like improved cognitive function, balanced blood sugar, and stable energy levels, just to name a few (seriously, IF has been hailed as a fix for just about everything, it seems).
 And while this fasting-mimicking diet is distinct from intermittent fasting plans, like the 16:8 plan, they do have some overlapping benefits.

 For the 1.6 million Americans who suffer from some form of IBD, this is a big deal.
-Irritable bowel diseases are—simply put—exactly what they sounds like.
+Inflammatory bowel diseases are—simply put—exactly what they sound like.
 They include common conditions like ulcerative colitis and Crohn's disease.